pplcallmesatz/static-site/README.md

 1. Open terminal
 2. Navigate to the project folder in terminal `cd your-project-folder-path`
 3. Clone the repository `git clone https://github.com/swasatz/static-site.git`
-4. Move the contents from the cloned folder to parent `mv static-site/* . `
+4. Move the contents from the cloned folder to parent
+     - For Mac users: `mv static-site/* . `
+     - For Windows user follow the given steps:
+          - Move to the static folder `cd static-site`
+          - Run `move *.* ..`
+          - Then run `for /r . %a in (.) do @move %a ..`

 5. Remove the empty cloned folder `rm -rf static-site`
 6. Install all dependencies `npm install`
 7. To compile SCSS to CSS run `gulp scss` , to watch each and every change in files(HTML, CSS, js) run `gulp watch`